brendankellyODG/opendatagroup.github.io/Knowledge Center/Tutorials/Gradient Boosting Regressor/index.md

     yield score
 ```

-Let's briefly review what changes were made between this script (which is ready for scoring in FastScore) and our original one.
+Let's briefly review what changes were made between this script (which is ready for scoring in ModelOp Center) and our original one.

 * The input and output schemas have been specified in smart comments at the beginning of the model.
-* The `score` method has been renamed to `action`, and all JSON deserialization and serialization of the input and output records is taken care of automatically by FastScore.
+* The `score` method has been renamed to `action`, and all JSON deserialization and serialization of the input and output records is taken care of automatically by ModelOp Center.
 * The logic to load our pickled `gbmFit` object and any other initialization code is now put in a well-defined `begin` method, to be executed when the job starts.
 * Finally, because our custom class is contained in the attachment, we have to load it using Python's `imp` module (as opposed to `from FeatureTransformer import FeatureTransformer`).

 ### Input and Output Schemas

-FastScore uses AVRO schemas to enforce type validation on model inputs and outputs.
+ModelOp Center uses AVRO schemas to enforce type validation on model inputs and outputs.
 Both input/output streams, as well as the models themselves, must specify schemas.

 The input schema for our data is somewhat complicated because the input records contain many fields.